rajpoudyal/rajpoudyal.github.io/content/posts/java-for-beginners/setup-jdk-in-windows.md

        User variable :

 * For New :

-  a.
-Select New,
+  + Select New,

   ![](/images/setup-jdk-in-windows/10.jpg)

-  b.
-Add the variable name and variable value
+  + Add the variable name and variable value as following,
-      as following,

   ![](/images/setup-jdk-in-windows/11.jpg)

-  c.
-For variable value set location of jdk,
+  + For variable value set location of jdk,

   ![](/images/setup-jdk-in-windows/19.jpg)

 * For Edit,

   Set only variable value.

       System Variable :

 * For New :

-    Select New,
-      add the variable name as Path and variable value as below,
+    Select New, add the variable name as Path and variable value as below,

 * For Edit :

-    a.
-Select  path and click edit,
+    + Select  path and click edit,

-    b.Edit environmental variable as following,
+    + Edit environmental variable as following,

     ![](/images/setup-jdk-in-windows/14.jpg)

-    c.
-Set the classpath variable by adding the following classpath directory path,
+    + Set the classpath variable by adding the following classpath directory path,

     ![](/images/setup-jdk-in-windows/20.jpg)

-  Then, Click on apply and ok on shystem properties.
+  Then, Click on apply and ok on system properties.

       Now you have done with Java JDK setup.